Team-SPICY/spicy-mafia/README.md

 # Mafia

-A web application implementation of the popular party game Mafia, also known as Werewolf.
+A web application for the popular party game Mafia, also known as Werewolf.

 ## Team Members